tapfortap/Documentation/android/api.md

 ### Special Considerations

 Do not use any of the public constructors as doing so may cause crashes.
-They are only avaible in order to allow the banners to be decalred inside layout files.
-Only use the provided constructor methods when instantiating a banner programatically.
+They are only available in order to allow the banners to be declared inside layout files.
+Only use the provided constructor methods when instantiating a banner programmatically.

 The banner will stop downloading and showing new ads if the view is not visible or the screen is off.